-NATHALIE KARDJIAN is a Bay Area based Armenian-Syrian artist from Homs, and Aleppo, where she earned a degree in Fine Art.
+NATHALIE KARDJIAN is an earth-based artist. she earned a degree in Fine Art..
 She was a lecturer at Aleppo Art University for two years.
 A mixed-media artist, her work includes paint, illustration, photography and filmmaking.

 Against the escalating Syrian crisis, Kardjian co-founded the “Art Camping” initiative with Le Pont Gallery in Aleppo.
 The campaign focused on the development of contemporary art within the city of Aleppo.
 The project facilitated the production of installation and street art, photography, modern architecture and graphic design, as well as painting and video art.

 Kardjian’s work, which had been presented in galleries across the Middle East and Europe, reflects the daily experience of women and children across Syria.
 In 2013, Kardjian went to Lebanon to work with humanitarian organizations providing art therapy in camps for refugee children.